 It is possible to migrate the configuration from one ESA to another, or migrate the configuration from the hardware to a virtual appliance.
 As stated earlier in the document, both ESAs must have the same AsyncOS revision loaded on each of the appliances.
-Also, the configuration file must have plain passphrases/passwords when it was originally saved.

 Since the differences in configuration values might vary and many scenarios can occur, it is not possible to cover all of the possibilities within this document.